 The pipeline downloads this CSV and stamps parent_utla_slug on each E07 record.
 The frontend uses it to display the parent county's HLE and drinking figures alongside a district lookup, clearly labelled as the county's value, never as the district's.

 Scotland is not in Fingertips.
 Smoking comes from the Scottish Surveys Core Questions 2023.
-The four other lifestyle indicators are now sourced from the SHeS council-area Shiny dashboard (32/32 councils each, scraped via headless browser on 2026-04-25).
-Obesity, higher-risk drinking and physical activity use the 2019-2023 5-year pool.
-5-a-day fruit-and-veg uses the 2016-2019 4-year pool — the dashboard does not publish later periods for this indicator because the SHeS interview-mode change during COVID broke comparability with face-to-face years.
+The other lifestyle indicators are sourced from the SHeS council-area dashboard (32/32 councils each; rank-data CSV downloaded 2026-07-04).
+Overweight-incl.-obesity, higher-risk drinking and physical activity use the 2021-2024 4-year pool from the SHeS 2024 dashboard refresh.
+5-a-day fruit-and-veg still uses the 2016-2019 pool — the dashboard publishes no later window for this indicator because the SHeS interview-mode change during COVID broke comparability with face-to-face years (re-checked 2026-07-04).

 Released 27 March 2025.
 Pooled SHS+SHeS+SCJS, n≈19,700, council-area level.
 32/32 Scottish councils.
 Used for smoking only.